-Direct-to-consumers e-commerce is on its rise.
-On the other hand, subscription-based services are becoming popular, too especially those “surprise me” subscriptions where consumers pay money for curated products or products that have been chosen for them based on their interests and preferences.
+Direct-to-consumers e-commerce is on the rise.
+On the other hand, subscription-based services are becoming popular too, especially those “surprise me” subscriptions where consumers pay money for curated products, or products that have been chosen for them based on their interests and preferences.

 Keep an eye on industry dynamics

-The second type chooses products based on perceived quality which means that they are fine paying a bit more money for a product or service.
+The second type chooses products based on quality, or the perception of quality, which means that they are fine paying a bit more money for a product or service.

 The CPG space used to have exciting traditional advertising campaigns.
+However, relying on what used to work isn’t a successful strategy for any business looking to triumph.
 It’s time to undergo a digital transformation that will help get more customers and build brand loyalty.
 For this, you need a unified strategy and, of course, great design and development.
 The rest you can achieve through experimentation and data analysis.